ghaisosman/replit-trading-bot/Instructions.md

 5. **Deploy Gradually**: Implement in stages to minimize disruption

 This plan provides a comprehensive roadmap to solve your geographic restrictions while maintaining the robust trading capabilities you've already built.

+## Current Status Analysis

+**Updated Configuration:**
+- Both development and deployment now configured for **MAINNET**
+- No more automatic testnet switching in deployment
+- Geographic restrictions will be addressed via proxy implementation
+- All trading operations target mainnet endpoints

+**Expected Behavior:**
+- Development: Works normally with mainnet (your current setup)
+- Deployment: Will fail initially due to geographic restrictions
+- Solution: Implement proxy infrastructure for deployment mainnet access